 An overview of the childhood and early education of Ina Garten, highlighting the experiences that shaped the journey.

 On February 2, 1948, Ina Rosenberg Garten was born.
-She would later become a television cook, author, and host of the Food Network program Barefoot Contessa.
+She is known as an American television cook and author, as well as the host of the Food Network program Barefoot Contessa.

-On December 22, 1968, Ina Rosenberg and Jeffrey Garten were married in Stamford.
-They then relocated to Fort Bragg, North Carolina, where Ina began to explore cooking and entertaining while Jeffrey served in the military during the Vietnam War.
+On December 22, 1968, Ina Rosenberg and Jeffrey Garten got married in Stamford and soon after, moved to Fort Bragg, North Carolina, where Ina began exploring cooking and entertaining.

-In 1972, Ina and Jeffrey Garten moved to Washington, D.C., where they refined their home entertaining skills and began a tradition of weekly dinner parties.
+In 1972, Ina and her husband moved to Washington, D.C., where she further refined her home entertaining skills, hosting weekly dinner parties.

 In 1978, Ina Garten left her government job and purchased the Barefoot Contessa, a 400-square-foot specialty food store in Westhampton Beach, New York.

-In 2005, fellow chef Giada De Laurentiis named Ina Garten as one of her favorite authors.
+In 2005, fellow chef Giada De Laurentiis named Ina Garten as one of her favorite authors, highlighting the positive reception of Garten's cookbooks.

 Facebook is a social media and networking service created in...